penelopepg/git-papers1/journal.md

 Science etc.

 # Write introduction section
-We found blabla (Scientist et al. 2020)
+We found blabla (Scientist et al. 2020).
+It was also observed that bliblou (science 2018).